 A continuation of Calculus I with Applications.
 Topics include techniques of integration, applications of the definite integral, multivariable calculus, and an introduction to Differential Equations.
 Applications are taken from technology, science and business.
 Problem solving is emphasized.
 A graphing calculator is required.
 Prerequisite(s): MTH 130 or MTH 150

 MTH 151 Calculus II

-A continuation of the calculus of one variable.
-Topics include, differentiation and integration of the transcendental functions, integration techniques, polar coordinates and infinite series.
+A continuation of Calculus I (MTH 150).
+Topics include, integration of the transcendental functions, various techniques of integration with applications, improper integrals, sequences and series, power series, and Taylor series.
 Prerequisite(s): MTH 130 or MTH 150

 MTH 360 Applied Probability and Statistics

 A calculus-based course which studies applications of probability and statistical inference.
 Use of appropriate computer packages forms an integral part of the course.
 Topics are chosen from statistical parameters, continuous and discrete random variables, probability distributions, correlation and regression analysis, design of experiments and ANOVA.
 Prerequisite(s): MTH 151 or MTH 236